droglenc/IFAR/supplements/installations/InstallRStudioWin.md

     <img src="figures/RStudio_WinInstall_Home.PNG" width="100%">
     </div>

 1. Select the link from the "Installers for Supported Platforms" list that corresponds to the operating system appropriate for your computer.
-In the remainder of these directions I will demonstrate the installation for a WINDOWS operating system.
 Either run the program or note where this executable program is saved on your computer.

     <div class="ctrstaticimg">
     <img src="figures/RStudio_WinInstall_ChooseOS.PNG" width="100%">